-The City of Pittsburg Land Bank focuses on the conversion of vacant, abandoned, tax-delinquent, or otherwise underused properties into productive use.
+The Pittsburg Land Bank focuses on the conversion of vacant, abandoned, tax-delinquent, or otherwise underused properties into productive use.

 A comprehensive overview of opportunities for residential and economic development within the City of Pittsburg can be found here.
-These opportunities are a collection of parcels owned by the City of Pittsburg Land Bank, as well as parcels and buildings identified by the City’s Economic Development Director, that are available for businesses and entrepreneurs to purchase from private owners.
-If you are interested in purchasing a property, simply make an inquiry from the website and a representative from the Land Bank or Economic Development team will reach out to discuss potential development opportunities.
+Click Layers List at the bottom of the map, and then select the Landbank Property Opportunities check box.
+These opportunities are a collection of parcels owned by the Pittsburg Land Bank.
+If you are interested in purchasing a property, simply submit a Property Purchase Application.

 Director of Community Development & Housing